 In order to know what a human skeleton looks like, the Maya and Aztecs must have been given X-ray machines by ancient astronauts.

 Such claims reek not only of thinly disguised racism and colonialist arrogance, but stupidity and historical shortsightedness as well.
+Typical of most of the claims of pseudo-archaeology, especially where ancient non-whites are not given due credit for their accomplishments.

 And skeletons?
 Come on, that’s just silly!